TESOL Fall Schedule 2014 - Fall registration opens August 4.

-- 102 hours of in-person instruction in second-language acquisition methodologies, including a two-day student teaching practicum.
+- 102 hours of in-person teacher training in language acquisition methodologies, including student teaching demonstrations and a 2-day teaching practicum

 Reminders: K-12 certification/licensure must be completed at a four-year institution.
 Higher education ESL requires a master's degree in addition to TESOL certification.